Bedwetting

 How can you treat bedwetting?

-A combination of behavioral changes and medications can be used in order to gain nighttime bladder control.
+A combination of behavioral changes and medications can be used to treat bladder control problems.

 Behavioral changes